Feshtik/PersonalWebsite/README.md

 # Personal-Website
 Welcome to my personal website !
-Here, I present a collection of my projects, ranging from software development to creative endeavors.
+Here, I present a collection of my projects, ranging from software development to civil engineering projects or side projects.